stygiang/tankrc/README.md

 Open `tankrc.ino` inside the Arduino IDE (the folder name already matches) and the IDE will pull in every `.cpp/.h` that sits next to the sketch.

 ## Serial configuration & test console
-Open a serial monitor at 115200 baud and type `help` to launch the interactive wizard.
-You can:
+Open a serial monitor at 115200 baud and type `help` to see the slimmed-down console dashboard.
+The serial wizard now focuses on feature control and diagnostics: pin assignments and ownership are managed through the web UI (see below).
-- Reassign any motor/feature pins without recompiling (`wizard pins`), then save them to flash.
-- Enable/disable feature modules (`wizard features`), useful when hardware isn't installed yet.
-- Run the bundled test suite (`wizard test`) to sweep the tank drive, blink the light bar, pulse the speaker, and read battery voltage before heading into the field.
-- Configure the UART bridge to your drive slave (`slave_tx` / `slave_rx` tokens or through the pin wizard).
-By default the master uses TX=17, RX=16; cross them to the slave ESP32 and share ground so the master can stream drive commands + configuration downstream.
+- `menu` launches the new dashboard that exposes feature toggles and diagnostics.
+- `features` toggles lights, sound, Wi-Fi, sensors, and tip-over protection.
+- `tests` runs the motor sweep, sound pulse, and battery voltage routines.
+- `save`, `load`, `defaults`, and `reset` still manage stored settings and factory presets.

+UART pin roles (`slave_tx` / `slave_rx`), PCA address, and every motor/lighting pin are now documented on the Control Hub, so use the web UI when rewiring or swapping hardware.

-Settings survive power cycles via the on-board NVS/Preferences store, and you can revert to defaults anytime with the `defaults` command.
+Settings survive power cycles via the on-board NVS/Preferences store.

 ## RC receiver mapping
 The built-in six-channel receiver driver interprets standard 1–2 ms PWM signals: